NVIDIA/warp/README.md

     og.synchronize()
 ```

+## Memory Model

+Memory allocations are exposed via. the `array` type.
+Arrays wrap an underlying piece of memory that may live in either host (CPU), or device (GPU) memory.
+Arrays are strongly typed and store a linear sequence of built-in structures (`vec3`, `matrix33`, etc).

+Arrays may be constructed from Python lists or numpy arrays, by default data will be copied to new memory for the device specified.
+However, it is possible for arrays to alias user memory using the `copy=False` parameter to the array constructor.

 ## Compilation Model

 OgLang uses a Python->C++/CUDA compilation model that generates kernel code from Python function definitions.
-Generated kernel code is compiled into dynamic libraries (.dll/.so) per-module and cached between application restarts.
+All kernels belonging to a Python module are runtime compiled into dynamic libraries (.dll/.so) and cached between application restarts.

+Note that compilation is triggered on the first kernel launch for that module.
+Any kernels registered in the module with `@og.kernel` will be included in the shared library.

 ## Language Details

-To support GPU computation and differentiability not all Python there are some differences from CPython implementation.
+To support GPU computation and differentiability there are some differences from the CPython runtime.

 ### Built-in Types

-OgLang supports a number of built-in math types similar to high-level shading languages, `vec2, vec3, vec4, mat22, mat33, mat44, quat, array`.
-All built-in types have value semantics.
-This means expressions such as `a = b` generate a copy of the variable b rather than a reference.
+OgLang supports a number of built-in math types similar to high-level shading languages, for example `vec2, vec3, vec4, mat22, mat33, mat44, quat, array`.
+All built-in types have value semantics so that expressions such as `a = b` generate a copy of the variable b rather than a reference.

 ### Strong Typing

 Unlike Python, in oglang all variables must be typed.
-Types are infered from source expressions and function signatures using the Python typing extensions.
+Types are inferred from source expressions and function signatures using the Python typing extensions.
 All kernel parameters must be annotated with the appropriate type, for example:

 ```python
 @og.kernel